Phase Diagram Detection via Gaussian Fitting of Number Probability Distribution: Gaussian fit of the density PDF:

-\paragraph{Gaussian fit of the density PDF:} For gapless one-dimensional phases described by a CFT, the PDF is a Gaussian, $p(m) \propto \exp(-\beta m^2)$, due to the presence of a single bosonic generator in the theory ~\cite{LeHurLong,Laflorencie_2014,EranPRL2018}.
+For gapless one-dimensional phases described by a CFT, the PDF is a Gaussian, $p(m) \propto \exp(-\beta m^2)$, due to the presence of a single bosonic generator in the theory ~\cite{LeHurLong,Laflorencie_2014,EranPRL2018}.
 More precisely, the ES has been shown to be organized in equally spaced parabolas $\xi_{\alpha\equiv (k,\gamma)}^{(m)} = \xi_0 + k\xi_1 + \beta m^2$, where the index $\alpha=(k,\gamma)$ denotes the order of the parabola and the degeneracy of the eigenvalue respectively, $\xi_0$ is the lowest eigenvalue of the ES, $\xi_1$ the difference between the lowest and the second eigenvalue in the $m=0$ particle sector~\cite{lauchli_gapless}.
 As we will detail below, we expect instead the PDF of gapped phases to exhibit sensible deviations from this picture~\cite{lauchli_gapped}.

-From the operational perspective, the differences between Gaussian and other PDF profiles can be captured via the average residuals of a two-parameters linear fit $- \log p(m) \simeq \beta m^2 + \gamma$.
+From the operational perspective, the differences between Gaussian and other PDF profiles can be captured via the average residuals of a two-parameters linear fit, namely $1/N_m\sum_m (\log p(m) + \beta m^2 + \beta')^2$ with $N_m$ the number of fitted points and $\beta'$ a normalization-related parameter.
 In Fig.~\ref{fig:phase_diagram} we plot (the log of) such quantity over the span $m\in[-4,4]$ for a fit performed upon the distribution values for $m\in[-2,2]$.
 This simple procedure turns out to be very effective to map out the entire phase diagram even without prior knowledge of the phases and the PDF shapes to be expected.
 We find perfect agreement with previous studies~\cite{fazio2012,Maciej2021}, without resorting to any study of the correlation functions or gap nor to the use of machine learning techniques and -- even more importantly -- by using an experimentally very accessible quantity.
+For the interested reader, we also provide in~\cite{SuppMat} the same Fig.~\ref{fig:phase_diagram} computed from data of simulated state-of-the-art experiments in which we reconstruct the PDF and we fit it from snapshots of the system for the particle counting.
+The results show that with a feasible number of snapshots, it is in principle possible to achieve a resolution comparable to the numerical study.

 It is worth noticing that our method properly identifies even the recently postulated SF+SS phase, which appears as a very noisy region in Fig.~\ref{fig:phase_diagram}.
 This is a consequence of the alternation of uniform density regions and density-wave ordered ones~\cite{macejiSS}: The PDF is peaked on a value which is not necessarily the average density but depends on the location of the supersolid domains~\cite{SuppMat}.
 Since the PBC let this domains emerge in random positions along the ring, this gives rise to the above-mentioned noise.